 Place a beet on a square of foil and drizzle with about 1/2 teaspoon of olive oil; rub the oil over the surface of the beet.
 Bring the corners of the foil up around the beet and twist to seal.
 Repeat with the remaining beets.

 Put the wrapped beets in the slow cooker.
 Cover, and cook on HIGH for 3 to 4 hours, or until the beets are tender.
 Remove from the slow cooker with tongs and place on a heatproof platter with a lip to catch any juices.

 When they're cool enough to handle, remove the foil.
 Trim top and roots and slip the skins off.
 Use in a recipe or slice and eat.

 How to Freeze Roasted Beets

 Roast the beets and remove the stems and skins.
 Slice the beets into rounds about 1/4-inch thick, dice them, or quarter them.
 If they are very small, leave them whole.
-Pack them into heavy duty freezer bags or containers.
-Label with the name and date and freeze for up to 8 months.
+Pack them into heavy-duty freezer bags or containers.
+Label with the name and date and freeze for up to eight months.

 If you have a vacuum sealing system, they can be frozen for an even longer period of time because all of the air is vacuumed out.
-Freeze the beets in a single layer on a baking sheet and then vacuum seal the frozen beets in meal-size portions.
-Label, date, and freeze for 2 to 3 years.
+Freeze the beets in a single layer on a baking sheet and then vacuum seal the frozen beets in meal-sized portions.
+Label, date, and freeze for two to three years.
 Check your vacuum sealer manual for more specific information.